Iceland is great for solo travellers

 Icelanders are though also known for liking silence.
 Icelanders will engage in a conversation if you start if (Pro tip: always good to talk about the weather) but they will also feel very comfortable in silence.
 In Iceland silence is never awkward which is great because Iceland and it’s natural beauty leaves you without words sometimes and that’s okay.
 But it also makes for a great conversation when travelling in a group of strangers.

-Now we have explained why it’s good to be a solo traveller in Iceland but why is it good to be a solo traveller on our trekking and hiking adventures?
+Now we have explained why Iceland is one of the best places in the world to travel solo but why is it good to be a solo traveller on our trekking and hiking adventures?

 Why is it good to travel solo with TREK Iceland?

-We at Trek Iceland welcome all solo travellers and do not charge extra for those who join our Treks as solo travelers.
+We at Trek Iceland welcome all solo traveller!
 Many of our Treks have a high percentage of solo travellers and if you are looking to meet other like-minded individuals who love the outdoors you have a good chance of doing so by joining one of our Treks.

 If you have any further questions feel free to drop us a line via email or a social platform of your choice - We look forward to hearing from you!